 Your top load washing machine is now ready to be used and ready to really clean your clothes without leaving any grime, bacteria, or odors on them.

-Share this with your friends and family so they, too, can learn how to clean a washing machine the natural way.
+Share this post with your friends and family so they can learn how to clean their washing machine the natural way, too.
+(No harsh chemicals involved!)

 Now that you learned how to clean a top loading washing machine, are you ready to learn how to clean a front loading washing machine?
 The steps are generally the same, but there are a few distinct differences in the cleaning process, so check back soon to find a link to a guide that will show you how to clean a front loading washing machine, here.